To our loyal Project COE audience, and my fellow staff:

 Thus, with my Thunderbolt, I think it’s very realistic to return to a presently sleeping writing gig.
 Not only is it a huge blessing to not have to plunk down $50-60 for Android games, but it’s also a lot easier to video record such software in action.
 I’m aware that the iPhone App Store has many more choices for sale, but the Android market I think is doing well to catch up.
 The Android Market is a significant attraction to indie developers as well, and I’ve enjoyed time with a number of free and inexpensive titles.
 It’s really something else to be able to say that I’ve spent a mere $10 on my library of games to date.
 Granted it’s not a huge collection, but the fact is that a large roster of phone games beats the cost of a console or handheld library any day of the week.
 Yes, they’re completely different experiences, but cash is cash no matter how you look at it.
 Plus, setting up a camera, pressing record, and holding a phone in its view should be relatively painless.

 If I haven’t spelled it out by now, while I can’t promise anything, I very much want to make a comeback by covering Android software for COE.
 I don’t claim to be a phone hardware expert and never will, but you don’t have to be in order to enjoy the games.
 I’m also aware of the community that ‘roots’ their phones, but I’m not really interested in voiding my warranty and unintentionally bricking my device.
-I have insurance, but that’s for when the Thunderbolt takes an inadvertent toilet dive or something.
+I have insurance as I do for everything I got one at i4mt for my car, and so on, but that’s for when the Thunderbolt takes an inadvertent toilet dive or something.
 I make a decent salary in my career, but I’m not pouring in my hours to acquire dough for replacement gadgets.